Brainerd Kellogg

 Brainerd Kellogg (August 15, 1834 – January 9, 1920) was born in Champlain, New York.
 He was a Tutor (1860–1861) and Professor of Rhetoric and English Literature (1861–1868) at Middlebury College in Vermont, United States.
 From 1868 to 1907 he was professor at the Brooklyn Polytechnic Institute.
-He published a number of influential education books, some of which are available on Project Gutenberg.

-Kellogg was the author of Rhetoric; History of the English Language.
-With Alonzo Reed, he jointly authored Graded Lessons in English; Higher Lessons in English; A One Book Course.
-He authored a variety of textbooks on English writing and literature, including a series on the works of William Shakespeare.
+He published a number of influential education books, some of which are available on Project Gutenberg, and a variety of textbooks on English writing and literature, including a series on the works of William Shakespeare.

 Most methods of sentence diagramming in pedagogy are based on the Reed-Kellogg sentence diagram from the book Higher Lessons in English, first published in 1877, though the method has been updated with recent understanding of grammar.
-Reed and Kellogg were preceded, and their work probably informed, by W. S. Clark, who published his "balloon" method of depicting grammar in his 1847 book A Practical Grammar: In Which Words, Phrases & Sentences are Classified According to Their Offices and Their Various Relationships to Each Another.
+Reed and Kellogg were preceded, and their work probably informed, by W. S. Clark, who published his "balloon" method of depicting grammar in his 1847 book A Practical Grammar: in which Words, Phrases, and Sentences Are Classified According to their Offices and Their Various Relations to Each Another.